-Mr. RHYS GIBSON (Nurse): I mean I thought I was the cat's meow and everything because, you know, I'm an African-American guy coming out of here.
+RHYS GIBSON: I mean I thought I was the cat's meow and everything because, you know, I'm an African-American guy coming out of here.
 I was waiting for the red carpet.

-Ms. PATRICIA LEWIS (Associate Dean, UIC College of Nursing): We've also seen a lot of nurses with experience who might have been working part-time come back to work at a point in time when they might not ordinarily have done that because spouses lost positions.
+PATRICIA LEWIS: We've also seen a lot of nurses with experience who might have been working part-time come back to work at a point in time when they might not ordinarily have done that because spouses lost positions.

-Professor PETER BUERHAUS (Vanderbilt University Medical Center): We have an estimated 900,000 nurses who are in their 50s.
+PETER BUERHAUS: We have an estimated 900,000 nurses who are in their 50s.
 That's more than a third of our workforce.
 Many of these RNs will reach retirement age and leave the market.
 So we have got to sort of keep our eyes on the longer term.